tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ## Looking for More Patterns Creates More False Alarms

-Suppose A platform tracks 100 metrics across:
+Suppose a platform tracks 100 metrics across:

 - 12 regions;
 - 20 customer groups;